zcourts/higgs/README.md

 1. HTTP/HTTPS (Client and Server)
 2. WebSocket  (Client and Server) - Compatible with Socket.io or any other WebSocket client (being ported from original Scala implementation)
-3. Boson - A language independent, topic oriented protocol for sending/receiving arbitrary data over the network and performing remote method invocation (RMI/RPC).
+3. Boson - A language independent, path oriented protocol for sending/receiving arbitrary data over the network and performing remote method invocation (RMI/RPC).

 # Custom Protocols